johannaalbers/EHR-NLP-Heart-Failure-Analysis/README.md

 **No patient-level data, raw or derived, is contained in this repository.** All notebook outputs have been cleared.
 Published figures are aggregate distributions only.
 Database credentials are read at runtime from a local `creds.txt`, which is excluded from version control.

+## Reproducing this analysis
+This analysis requires credentialed MIMIC-III access through PhysioNet and a connection to the host institution's database.
+It cannot be reproduced without both.

 To reproduce: complete CITI training, obtain credentialed access via [PhysioNet](https://physionet.org/content/mimiciii/), load MIMIC-III locally, and supply your own connection details.

 ---